1It was after the death of Saul, when David had returned from the slaughter of the Amalekites, David stayed in Ziklag for two days.

 7Now they had come into the house while he was lying on his bed in his bedroom, and they struck him and killed him and beheaded him and took his head and traveled on the Arabah road all night.

 8And they brought the head of Ish-bosheth to David at Hebron and said to the king, “Look!
 The head of Ish-bosheth the son of Saul your enemy, who sought your life!
 Yahweh has granted vengeance to my lord the king this day against Saul and against his seed.”

 9And David answered Rechab and Baanah his brother, the sons of Rimmon the Beerothite, and said to them, “As Yahweh lives who has redeemed my soul out of every adversity,

-10when someone told me, ‘Behold, Saul is dead,’ and thought he was bringing good news, I took hold of him and killed him in Ziklag.
-That was the ‘reward’ I gave him.
+10when someone told me, ‘Behold, Saul is dead,’ and in his own eyes he was bringing good news, I seized him and killed him in Ziklag.
+That was the ‘good news’ I gave to him.

 11How much more, when wicked men have killed a righteous person in his own house on his bed.
-So now should I not require his blood of your hand and remove you from the earth?”
+So now should I not require his blood of your hand and purge you from the land?”

 1Then all the tribes of Israel came to David to Hebron and spoke, saying, “Behold, we are your bone and your flesh.

 2In times past, when Saul was king over us, it was you who led out and brought in Israel.
 Yahweh said to you, ‘You will shepherd my people Israel and you will be ruler over Israel.’”

 4David was thirty years old when he began to reign, and he reigned forty years.